Alois Eliáš: Activities

 On 25 March 1939, Adolf Hitler in a speech to all of the various state secretaries held at the Reich Ministry of the Interior stated that Jews should be "excluded" from the public life of the protectorate, but that this was "not the direct responsibility of the Reich" as the "Jewish question" in the protectorate would "develop on its own accord" with no involvement from the Germans.
-Upon being appointed premier by President Hácha on 27 April 1939, Eliáš was ordered to "intensely" prepare a set of anti-Semitic laws for the protectorate.
-Hácha believed it was desirable for the Czech government to introduce anti-Semitic laws on its own both to prove its loyalty to the Reich and to ensure that the assets owned by the Czech Jewish community, which were worth 20 billion crowns, be transferred over to Czechs rather than the Germans.
+Upon being appointed premier by President Hácha on 27 April 1939, Eliáš was ordered to "intensely" prepare a set of antisemitic laws for the protectorate.
+Hácha believed it was desirable for the Czech government to introduce antisemitic laws on its own both to prove its loyalty to the Reich and to ensure that the assets owned by the Czech Jewish community, which were worth 20 billion crowns, be transferred over to Czechs rather than the Germans.

 On 11 May 1939, Eliáš proposed to the Reichsprotektor, Neurath that Jews would be deprived of Protectorate citizenship and subject to various discriminatory measures.
 Under Eliáš's draft, Jews were to be completely excluded from the arts, education, the civil service, the courts, the corporations, and medicine.
 Notably, Eliáš in his draft defined Jewishness in terms of religion rather than race, and German officials objected to Eliáš's draft as far too moderate for their liking, complaining that there were too many loopholes and that any Jew could easily escape the measures by converting to Christianity.
-The Israeli historian Livia Rothkirchen wrote that Eliáš was an active Free Mason known for his Czech nationalism, and there is no evidence that he personally ascribed to anti-Semitism.
+The Israeli historian Livia Rothkirchen wrote that Eliáš was an active Free Mason known for his Czech nationalism, and there is no evidence that he personally ascribed to antisemitism.
 On 21 June 1939, Neurath vetoed Eliáš's draft and instead imposed the Nuremberg Laws onto the Protectorate.
 In the same degree, Neurath gave himself exclusive authority on the question of "Aryanisation" in the protectorate.
-Eliáš submitted to Neurath a list of 1, 000 Czech Jews who had made notable contributions to public life, and asked the Reichsprotektor to give them exemptions from the anti-Semitic laws.
+Eliáš submitted to Neurath a list of 1, 000 Czech Jews who had made notable contributions to public life, and asked the Reichsprotektor to give them exemptions from the antisemitic laws.
 Instead, Neurath vetoed every single name of the list.